AbductiveLearning/ABLkit/docs/Intro/Basics.rst

     Prepare the data's input, ground truth for pseudo labels (optional), and ground truth for logical results.

-2. Build machine learning part
+2. Build the learning part

     Build a model that defines how to map input to pseudo labels.
     Then, use ``ABLModel`` to encapsulate the model.